Character Encoding: From ASCII to UTF-8 for NLP Practitioners

 This chapter traces the evolution from ASCII's humble 7-bit origins through Unicode's ambitious goal of representing every writing system, and finally to UTF-8, the encoding that now dominates the web.
 You'll learn why encoding matters, how to detect and fix encoding problems, and how to handle text correctly in Python.

-The Birth of ASCIILink Copied
+The Birth of ASCII

 In the early days of computing, there was no universal standard for representing text.
 Different manufacturers used different codes, making data exchange between systems nearly impossible.
 In 1963, the American Standard Code for Information Interchange (ASCII) emerged as a solution to this chaos.